iv-kovatchev/flutter-course/README.md

 ## 📁 Projects Included

 1. **Project 1: Roll Dice App**
-   - Basic moible app where you can roll dice.
+   - Basic mobile app where you can roll dice.

 2. **Project 2: QUIZ App**
-   - Still in progress...
+   - Simple basic mobile app for learning some of the fundamentals of Dart and Flutter.
+You have QUIZ with 6 questions with 4 answers.
+At the end it shows the result

 ## 🚀 Getting Started